White Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .238 with a home run, a walk and four RBI.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+During his last 10 games he is hitting .212 with a double, two home runs, four walks and five RBI.

 Garcia Recent Games